Godfrey2468/Livebook-Project/README.md

 4. [Functional Programming](https://www.youtube.com/watch?v=HjEHtM0XQU8&ab_channel=UnderjordbyLarsWikman) - this will be a simple code snippet showing Elixir’s functional programming and the output.

-5.Erlang compatibility - You can directly code Erlang on Livebook side by side with Elixir and this will be demonstrated by a  simple piece of code in both erlang and Elixir.
+5. Erlang compatibility - You can directly code Erlang on Livebook side by side with Elixir and this will be demonstrated by a  simple piece of code in both erlang and Elixir.

-6.OTP Distribution-
+6. OTP Distribution-
 Elixir allows us to communicate across these nodes via a few different mechanisms, this is equally possible in Livebook and can be demonstrated using a portal game